georgejkaye/talkstools/README.md

 seminars:
   - series:
     talks_id:
+    // The list to send the emails to
     mailing_list:
-    // The day the talk takes place on, 0 is Monday ...
-4 is Friday
-    talk_day:
     // The channel on the discord server to post the announcements in
     channel:
     zoom: